AxionCompany/functions/README.md

 }
 ```

-This configuration specifies that the current directory (.) should be served as the root directory for modules and components, and the default entry point for directories is main.
+This configuration specifies that the current directory (` .`) should be served as the root directory for modules and components, and the default entry point for directories is `main`.

 ### Start the Application